 When we look at creative types in both stores, we see that one out of four creatives is image, and two out of four are video.

-Let’s take a look at some Top Creatives of Homescapes (Playrix), My Talking Tom Friends (Outfit 7), and Candy Crush Saga (King).
+Let’s take a look at some Top Creatives of Homescapes (Playrix), and Candy Crush Saga (King).

 Above is one of Homescapes’ top interactive creatives.
 We can also see how they’ve experimented with different titles and subtitles here.

 Candy Crush Saga also does a good job at showing the real game play and is straightforward.